 For internal head boundary conditions between branches or dam flow boundary conditions between waterbodies, [UHS] and/or [DHS] correspond to the branch segment the branch attaches to.
 In the following example, branch 1 consists of segments 2 through 6 and attaches to branch 2 at segment 9.
 Branch 2 consists of segments 9 through 14 and attaches at segment 6 in branch 1 and segment 17 at branch 3.
 See Chapter 3 for additional information on the computational grid setup.
 The current version does not use the [UQB] and [DQB] variables – ignore these fields.
 A later version may use these to define internal flow boundary conditions.
-Any internal flow such as a structure flow will have a 0 value for [DHS].
+Any internal flow, such as a structure flow, will have a 0 value for [DHS].
 For the receiving branch, a negative number corresponding to the structure segment number is specified for [UHS].
-This is only when there is a structure flow specified as the downstream outflow of a corresponding branch, in other words you must specify the DS value of a corresponding branch.
-This allows that specified structure flow to go into the upstream segment of a downstream branch.
-If you use any hydraulic elements, such as spillways, pumps, pipes, gates, you would not use a negative value.
-You would use a flow boundary condition, i.e., zero for UHS or DHS.
-The spillways, pumps, pipes, and gates have their own specification for where the flow is directed.
+This is only when there is a structure flow specified as the downstream outflow of a corresponding branch; in other words you must specify the DS value of a corresponding branch.
+This allows the specified structure flow to go into the upstream segment of a downstream branch.
+If you use any hydraulic elements, such as spillways, pumps, pipes, gates, you will not use a negative value; you will use a flow boundary condition, i.e., zero, for UHS or DHS.
+The spillways, pumps, pipes, and gates have their own specification for where flow is directed.

-The following example is taken from the example control file of the Spokane River/Long Lake in Washington, USA.
-Branches one through four represent sloping river sections that are linked in series since the downstream head segment number [DHS=13 for branch one] is the upstream segment number [US=13 for branch 2] of the next branch and the upstream head segment number [UHS=10 for branch 2] is the downstream segment number [DS=10 for branch 1] of the preceding branch.
+The following illustration from the example control file of the Spokane River/Long Lake in Washington, USA.
+Branches one through four represent sloping river sections that are linked in a series, since the downstream head segment number [DHS=13 for branch one] is the upstream segment number [US=13 for branch 2] of the next branch, and the upstream head segment number [UHS=10 for branch 2] is the downstream segment number [DS=10 for branch 1] of the preceding branch.
 Similar linkage occurs for branches two to three and three to four.
 Branch four, however, has a downstream head [DHS] set to 0, indicating either an internal (spillway or gate) or external (outlet structure) flow boundary condition.
 Branch 6 inflow is from the structure release from Branch 5; this structure outflow is a given, known flow rate, not one computed in the model.

-In this example, branch four is connected to branch 5 via an internal flow from a spillway and the linkage is specified on the spillway card in the sample control file.
-Note though that branch 5 must be a separate waterbody with its own value of EBOT (see next card) since there is no way to define the elevations of the grid with another branch since it has no linkage specified.
+In this example, branch four is connected to branch 5 via an internal flow from a spillway, and the linkage is specified on the spillway card in the sample control file.
+Note: Branch 5 must be a separate waterbody with its own value of EBOT (see next card).
+There is no way to define the elevations of the grid with another branch because it has no linkage specified.

 SLOPEC is the hydraulic equivalent slope of the model branch.
-In many cases the actual slope of the channel (SLOPE) is not the correct equivalent hydraulic slope, since this may be punctuated by pools and riffles.
+In many cases, the actual slope of the channel (SLOPE) is not the correct equivalent hydraulic slope, since this may be punctuated by pools and riffles.
 SLOPEC is used in the momentum equation to determine the acceleration of a parcel of fluid for that branch rather than SLOPE.
-SLOPE is though critical for linking the model system together with correct elevations.
+SLOPE is critical, however, for linking the model system together with correct elevations.

 Example